CEL-FI QUATRA Solves In-Building Coverage Challenges to Help Increase Productivity and Safety in Texas School District

 According to the National Emergency Number Association, more than 80 percent of 9-1-1 calls are made from wireless devices in most areas of the U.S. In accordance with guidelines set by the Safer Buildings Coalition for location accuracy when emergency calls are placed from a mobile phone from inside buildings, Laredo ISD wanted to ensure that staff and students could make 9-1-1 calls from anywhere within its facilities in the event of an emergency.
 For example, in a scenario where staff and students are instructed to shelter-in-place, they must be able to call 9-1-1 to communicate their location to first responders.

-Cel-Fi QUATRA 4000 is a hybrid Distributed Antenna System (DAS) that delivers uniform in-building cellular coverage.
+CEL-FI QUATRA 4000 is a hybrid Distributed Antenna System (DAS) that delivers uniform in-building cellular coverage.
 It specifically addresses the challenges of poor voice quality, dropped calls, and dead zones in large buildings.
 QUATRA delivers a cellular signal that is up to 1000x stronger than solutions based on older analog technology, offering a much larger coverage footprint.
-QUATRA uses CAT 5e cabling with Power over Ethernet so there is no need to install additional power outlets for the internal remote antennas.
+QUATRA uses category cabling with Power over Ethernet so there is no need to install additional power outlets for the internal remote antennas.

 Laredo ISD is made up of 33 educational institutions including elementary, middle, and high schools with an annual average enrollment of 24,000 students and more than 4,500 employees.
 Wytec has worked with Laredo ISD to complete three schools since being selected in November.
 The Laredo ISD has requested additional schools to be designed and constructed following the successful completion of the three original schools.